 At this point, a dermatologist will apply for board certification with the American Board of Dermatology.
 After receiving their board certification, they can then decide to take additional schooling in various areas such as cosmetology, dermatology, dermatopathology, or cancer surgeries which can add another 24 months of schooling.

-In order to become an esthetician, the interested skin care professional would need to have anywhere from 400 to 600 hours of training from an accredited school with specialized classes for estheticians.
+In order to become an aesthetician, the interested skin care professional would need to have anywhere from 400 to 600 hours of training from an accredited school with specialised classes for aestheticians.
 After graduating, they will take an exam provided by the State Board of Cosmetology in their home state.

-When Should You See a Dermatologist vs. an Esthetician?
+When Should You See a Dermatologist vs. an Aesthetician?

-If you notice some skincare issues or are looking for a professional that can provide facials or other cosmetological services, you may wonder about the difference between dermatologist and esthetician training.
+If you notice some skincare issues or are looking for a professional that can provide facials or other cosmetological services, you may wonder about the difference between dermatologist and aesthetician training.

-Since an esthetician cannot diagnose medical issues, nor can they write a prescription for medications such as those for severe acne, you will need to visit a dermatologist.
-In addition, if you are searching for a prescription strength chemical facial peel, an esthetician does not have the licensing to offer this service and a dermatologist will be required.
+Since an aesthetician cannot diagnose medical issues, nor can they write a prescription for medications such as those for severe acne, you will need to visit a dermatologist.
+In addition, if you are searching for a prescription strength chemical facial peel, an aesthetician does not have the licensing to offer this service and a dermatologist will be required.

-If you’re new to skincare regimens or simply want to change up your current routine, an esthetician can help with that.
+If you’re new to skincare regimens or simply want to change up your current routine, an aesthetician can help with that.
 They are well versed in various skin types and how different skin care ingredients can be a benefit or not.
-An esthetician can also help address early acne issues, perform blackhead and whitehead extraction, as well as provide hair removal procedures.
+An aesthetician can also help address early acne issues, perform blackhead and whitehead extraction, as well as provide hair removal procedures.